Followers

 A Servant of the Republic

-After a period of controversial land speculation in Pennsylvania, Pickering had a turbulent post-war career of public service holding successive appointments under George Washington.
-These included: Postmaster General, Secretary of War, and Secretary of State.
-As with Washington, Pickering helped establish the new republic and set precedence in how the cabinet functioned.
-In 1791 Washington asked him to negotiate a key treaty with the New York Iroquois under the great chief Corn-Planter.
-Pickering successfully worked out negotiation of what became the Treaty of Canandaigua in 1794.
+After a period of controversial land speculation in Pennsylvania, Pickering had a turbulent post-war career in public service, holding successive appointments under George Washington.
+These included the Postmaster General, the Secretary of War, and the Secretary of State.
+Like Washington, Pickering helped establish the new republic and set precedents for how the cabinet functioned.
+In 1791, Washington asked him to negotiate a key treaty with the New York Iroquois under the great chief Corn-Planter.
+Pickering successfully negotiated what became the Treaty of Canandaigua in 1794.

 Pickering allied with

-When John Adams succeeded Washington as president he asked Pickering to stay on.
+When John Adams succeeded Washington as president, he asked Pickering to stay on.
 Pickering did, but he was strongly anti-France and pro-Britain.
-This got him cross-wise with Adams who was trying to avoid war with the contentious French Republic.
-Politically, Pickering drifted into the camp of fiery New York politician and former cabinet member Alexander Hamilton.
-He conspired with others against Adams and was eventually fired in May 1800.
-In 1802, the contentious Pickering and a band of Federalists, agitated at the lack of support for Federalists, attempted to gain support for the secession of New England from the Jeffersonian United States.
+This put him at odds with Adams, who was trying to avoid war with the French Republic.
+Politically, Pickering shifted into the camp of fiery New York politician and former cabinet member Alexander Hamilton.
+He conspired with others against Adams and was eventually dismissed in May 1800.
+In 1802, the contentious Pickering and a group of Federalists, upset about the lack of support for Federalists, attempted to gain support for the secession of New England from the Jeffersonian United States.
 It did not go well.

 Pickering in the Cabinet